Drink Driving Solicitors & Drink Driving Defence lawyers

 - He has reasonable cause to suspect you are committing or have committed a moving traffic offence.

-- He has reason to suspect that you have consumed alcohol and you are the driver or attempting to drive the vehicle.
+- He has reason to suspect that you are driving after having consumed alcohol, or you are about to attempt to drive the vehicle.

 - He has reason to believe you were the person who was driving/attempting to drive or in charge of a vehicle which has been involved in an accident.